-David was an adulterer, an assassin and murderer by proxy, an abuser of power, and a liar, and even with all his wealth, power, and fame, he was pledged by covetousness.
+David was an adulterer, an assassin and murderer by proxy, an abuser of power, and a liar; with all his wealth, power, and fame, he was pledged by covetousness.
 Moses was a person struggling with anger, and fear mainly was likely the reason for his becoming a murderer.
 They say Noah was an alcoholic.
 And many more patriarchs of the Bible demonstrated faults and weakness on many levels.
 Leaders try to use these patriarchs' faults and failures as permission or as being ok to be or to commit; they say, 'Surely it's enough grace to cover my sins,' but they use grace to cover up enough of their sins.
-These patriarchs' faults show that those with great wealth, power, influence, or fame are more susceptible to those things and to use that great wealth, power, influence, or fame for wrong.
-To be clear, the one thing that these patriarchs/leaders did not do was call their sins right or justify them, even the most heinous ones.
-Sure, we ought to feel good about ourselves despite our sins, but not to feel good about our sins.
-We should look at sin for what it is, not for what it's not, and conversely, we should look at grace for what it is, not for what it is not.
+These patriarchs' faults should not be used as excuses for their sins, nor this absurd notion that God is ok with their actions.
+They are just stories of men with free will and how God chooses not to control man's free will but tries to influence, and when unable to influence, he moves intricately and tactfully through them.
+It also shows leaders who possess great wealth, power, influence, or fame are more susceptible to developing a "God complex," narcissistic piety, and a seared conscience and begin using their great wealth, power, influence, or fame for selfish gain and every kind of wrongdoings.
+To be clear, the one thing these patriarchs/leaders did not do was call their sins right or justify them, or think that they were exempt from their consequences or punishments.
+They knew their only recourse was to repent and rectify the damage they'd caused.
+Sure, we ought to feel good about ourselves despite our sins, but not to despise good for our sins.
+We should look at sin for what it is, not for what it's not, and conversely, we should look at grace for what it is, not use it for what it is not.

-Leaders these days are using the flaws of these patriarchs/leaders to teach a doctrine of permission that upholds an ideology and advocacy for one not to feel or express sincere regret or remorse about one's wrongdoing/sin.
-This ideology started in Genesis 3:1-24 with doubting what God said vs. three and then putting his spin on why God said what he said vs. 4 & 5; and then the tragic state of man for believing such ideology.
-Genesis 3:1-24 also shows that the enemy will use the one who has the most significant influence over you, the one you won't question, the one that if they jump off the roof, to show your allegiance to them, you will take that same dive, all while singing the lyrics to R. Kelly's song 'I Believe I Can Fly.'
-Believing you will touch the sky but are headed for rock bottom.
-The enemy uses the lives of those who have the most significant influence over us, those who were supposed to help us, to become the reason for our demise.
+These days, leaders are using the flaws of these patriarchs/leaders to teach a doctrine of permission that upholds an ideology and advocacy for one not to feel or express sincere regret or remorse about one's wrongdoing/sin.
+The enemy uses leaders because they have the most significant influence over us; those who were supposed to help, lead, and strengthen us have become the reason for our demise; they become shepherds that scatter the sheep.
 Unfortunately for the believer, those influencers are pastors, preachers, teachers, and those who are in leadership because Satan knows that sheep will follow the shepherd to the slaughterhouse without questioning their leading.

-Sure, we all have sinned and will sin, but this ideology of calling evil good and good evil, of putting darkness for light and light for darkness, calling bitter for sweet and sweet for bitter, is the teaching of self-indulgent leaders who care nothing for the flock but only for fame and fortune; they are harming the flock not helping them.
-But Isaiah says woe to those who do so (Isaiah 5:20), for they, in fact, are doing and teaching the same ideology Satan used on Eve in Genesis 3, causing irreparable outcomes for those who follow this insidious (a thing that proceeds in a gradual, subtle way, but with harmful effects) doctrine.
+Sure, we all have sinned and will sin, but this ideology of calling evil good and good evil, calling darkness light and light darkness, calling bitter sweet and sweet bitter, is the teaching of self-indulgent leaders who care nothing for the flock but only for fame and fortune; they are harming the flock not helping them.
+But Isaiah says woe to those who do so (Isaiah 5:20).
+With that being said, the greatest threat to the American Church has come from the American pulpits.
+That threat has not been erased by those with academia, theology, or piety _but has been exacerbated by them (2 Chronicles 7:17-22).

 In conclusion, James had this to say: " My brothers and sisters, if one of you should wander from the truth and someone should bring that person back, remember this: Whoever turns a sinner from the error of their way will save them from death and cover over a multitude of sins."~ James 5:19-20